Blog

 Overview of different approaches to canthoplasty procedure

-Canthoplasty is a surgical procedure used to alter the shape or size of the outer corner of the eye.
+Lateral canthoplasty is a surgical procedure used to alter the shape or size of the outer corner of the eye.
 There are two main approaches to canthoplasty: lateral canthoplasty and epi-canthoplasty.

 Lateral canthoplasty involves the modification of the outer corner of the eye to create a more open and elongated appearance.
 This procedure can be used to correct lower eyelid laxity, improve the shape of the eye, and enhance the overall appearance of the eye area.
+The results are often subtle yet profound—your eyes may appear more striking and bright, contributing to a youthful glow.

 On the other hand, epi-canthoplasty involves the modification of the inner corner of the eye to create a wider and more open appearance.
 This procedure is often used to address conditions such as epicanthic folds or to create a more prominent inner corner of the eye.

-Specific techniques for lateral canthoplasty may involve tightening the lower eyelid tendon or altering the position of the lateral canthal angle.
-Epi-canthoplasty techniques may involve the excision of excess skin or tissue in the inner corner of the eye.
+- Lateral Canthoplasty: Techniques may involve tightening the lower eyelid tendon or altering the position of the lateral canthal angle.

 Are you an ideal candidate?